JoaoVitorJJV/workana-challenge/README.md

 2. To start the development server, use the following command: `npm start`

-3. To build the production-ready bundle, use the following command: `npm run build`
+3. Change the API call domain, open the file: src/components/api/api.js and change the line: `const API_URL = "";` to your api domain

-4. To change the API call domain, open the file: src/components/api/api.js and change the line: `const API_URL = "";` to your api domain
+4. To build the production-ready bundle, use the following command: `npm run build`

 5. To login, enter email: admin@admin.com password: 1234